Vermont School Counselors

 Here are a few reasons why someone should consider becoming a school counselor in Vermont:

-- The average salary for a School Counselor is $61,790 in Vermont, which is 30% above the national average.
+- The average salary for a School Counselor is $56,610 in Vermont.

 - Vermont school counselors are poised to reap the rewards associated with their expertise for years to come.